trayveet/odrive_ros/README.md

-#Updated to reflect chnages in the 0.5.4 to work in our robot
-Works with odrive id, input_vel and more see interface and launch files
+Updated to reflect changes in the 0.5.4 to work in our robot Works with odrive id, input_vel and more see interface and launch files

 # ARCHIVE NOTICE 2021-02-04